© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Castle Hill motte and bailey, Beaumont Chase is a scheduled monument protected by Historic England under reference 1010925.
 View the official record →

-Castle Hill motte and bailey, Beaumont Chase is a Norman fortified earthwork located in Rutland, England.
+Castle Hill motte and bailey at Beaumont Chase is a Norman fortification consisting of an earthen mound with an associated bailey, typical of early medieval defensive architecture.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010925.

 Castle Hill motte and bailey, Beaumont Chase is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010925.